imjwalker/kusd_silver/README.md

 ### Fees

-People can interact directly with the contract for free.
-They can also use a frontend that charges a percentage fee on deposits.
-Withdrawing collateral, minting KUSD, and repaying it is always free.
+The frontend charges a one-time 0.3% fee on deposits.
+Withdrawing collateral, minting KUSD and repaying loans is always free and can be done as often as the user wants.